 If you think of an orchestra, each part relates to the whole: if one of those parts decides not to play ball with the whole you would have a problem if you were the conductor or the audience!

-This NLP article may also be helpful in explaining NLP Parts Integration.
+You may find this NLP article helpful in further explaining NLP Parts Integration.

 Neuro Linguistic Programming NLP is a powerful set of tools and techniques for managing your mind, and emotions and for developing powerful relationships with others.
 We teach these in our NLP training in New York.
 Here we will consider how a powerful NLP technique can be used in a negotiation.